tamiat/tamiat/README.md

 npm install vue-router bulma firebase vuefire font-awesome vue-quill-editor
 ```

-3. In `main.js` file, import the external stylesheets and the necessary plugins and activate them, also don't forget to add the `router` property to the vue instance.
+3. In `main.js` file, import the external stylesheets and the necessary plugins and activate them.

 ```js
 import router from './router'